kenatiod/MUT/Understanding Machine Understanding.md

 A key aspect of evaluating advanced comprehension is probing an AI system's ability to handle paradoxes, ambiguities and the limits of reason itself.
 While most evaluations focus on assessing performance on well-defined tasks with clear solutions, true understanding may also require flexibility in confronting the nonsensical and unanswerable.

-To this end, the MUT will incorporate Zen-style koans - paradoxical riddles or statements intentionally designed to subvert normal rational thinking processes.
+To this end, the MUTT will incorporate Zen-style koans - paradoxical riddles or statements intentionally designed to subvert normal rational thinking processes.
 By presenting AI systems with these unanswerable prompts, observations can determine how they respond when their linguistic frameworks break down.

 Some potential signs that could shed light on the depths of an AI's comprehension abilities include: